VasAtanasov/user-service/README.md

 The password is: ***1234***

-Note: The application has data.sql file in src/main/resource with valid user data which will be loaded on start up.
+Note: The application has [data.sql](src/main/resources/data.sql) file with valid user data which will be loaded on start up.

 ## Explore Rest APIs